Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 title: Attribute-Based Access Control
 ---

+You can save multiple queries as query workers, and then run them concurrently to create an API that uses attributes to limit permissions for users and API keys.

 For this example, assume the following organizations each have employees who must access their own data:

 - Supplier Store